Simon of HMS Amethyst, a real feline hero: find out more in the Featured Feline para at the foot of the page

 Acknowledgements:

-For this account, and many of the photographs, I have drawn heavily on information in Hillary Rodham Clinton's marvellous book, Dear Socks, dear Buddy, published in 1998 by Simon & Schuster, New York, which presents a representative sample of the children's letters that were written to the White House pets.
-I am indebted also to Deborah Bush, Archives Specialist of the Clinton Presidential Library in Little Rock, for her help (and for sending some extra photos), and for advising me of Socks' whereabouts.
+For the account of Socks, and many of the photographs of him, I have drawn heavily on information in Hillary Rodham Clinton's book, Dear Socks, Dear Buddy, published in 1998 by Simon & Schuster, New York, which presents a representative sample of the children's letters written to the White House pets.
+I am indebted also to Deborah Bush, Archives Specialist of the Clinton Presidential Library in Little Rock, for her help (and for sending some extra photos); and to the Office of the First Lady of Arkansas as noted above.

-NB: you may also like to read about Socks' British feline counterpart,
+Note: you may also like to read about Socks' feline counterpart in Britain,

 Humphrey of Downing Street